Trading Education

 “The biggest losses happen after investors make their first big profits.
 Many traders keep repeating the same mistake: They take small profits and let the losses run.
 Discipline is always the most important attribute of successful traders.”

-1. Ignoring the Trend
+1. Ignoring the trend

 Fighting the trend is the fastest way to lose money.
 That hammer candlestick means nothing if you're trying to buy in a strong downtrend.
 In crypto, trends can be incredibly aggressive - altcoins can drop 90% and then drop another 90%.
 Trying to “catch the bottom” of a crashing coin is a classic mistake that has wiped out thousands of traders.
 Always wait for the trend to confirm a reversal on a higher timeframe.